ludoboulanger/cyclee-app/docs/tmuxinator-setup.md

 You need WSL

 1. Install tmux following [these steps](https://codeandkeep.com/Tmux-on-Windows/)
-2. Edit your tmux config file and add the line `set -g mouse on` to enable mouse reporting
+2. Edit your tmux config file located by default at `$HOME/.tmux.conf` and add the line `set -g mouse on` to enable mouse reporting
 3. Create a new session config file: `tmux new cyclee`
 4. Edit that file located at `~/.tmuxinator/cyclee.yml` and paste the [following config](#config)
    - You may need to change the project root path depending on your setup